ejpaari/moar-gl/README.md

 A simple graphics engine which utilizes OpenGL 4.x and C++11.
 The emphasis is on implementing and learning graphic features.
 Other features are implemented if needed.

 ### Graphic features:
-- Multi-pass forward rendering with MSAA
+- Forward rendering with MSAA
+- Deferred rendering
 - Diffuse, normal, bump and specular mapping
 - Real-time hard shadows
 - Point and directional lighting